 Masonry and Tuckpointing

-Brick tuckpointing is one of the most common repairs I perform in Peyton.
-The temperature extremes and wind out here are brutal on mortar joints.
+Brick tuckpointing is one of the jobs I do most often in Peyton.
+The temperature extremes and that constant wind are hard on mortar joints, and once water gets a foothold in a bad joint, it spreads fast.

 | Project Scope | Price per Square Foot | Total Project Range | Labor Hours |